TanvayeeDhawale/Airbnb-Listings-Data-Analysis-using-SQL/README.md

-# SQL-based Project with Corise

-I completed this SQL project (using SQLite Databases) during a two week course that I took on the platform- Corise.
-Over the course of 2 weeks, I learnt and implemented various queries in SQL that drive decision making.

-My goals for the course were:
-  1. To understand SQL fundamentals: acquiring data, data pre-processing and cleaning, transforming and modeling data to gain insights using queries.
-  2. Implementing an end-to-end data analysis on a real world dataset.
+# Airbnb listings Data Analysis using SQL

+Part of the SQL for Data Science course at CoRise.
+This project aims to apply SQL commands to help with customer support for the Airbnb launch in Sydney in various scenarios that a General Manager would face.

-## The Data
+## Dataset
 For this project, I've used the Airbnb Listings in Sydney dataset.
-This project aims to apply SQL learnings to help with customer support for Airbnb launch in Sydney.

 As the General manager for the Sydney area at Airbnb, I want to know more about the different listings of houses my team has onboarded.
 I have access to information regarding the listings, neighbourhoods, reviews, and calendar.
 Each of these have their own separate table.